 Food Aside, Who am I?

 Wait, there’s more to life than food?!
 I’m a Midwest girl (Wisconsin and Minneapolis) who moved to LA to find fame.
 Just kidding!
-I’m a regular working lady, who lives in a small West Hollywood apartment with my husband and baby girl, Demi.
+I’m a regular working lady, who lives in a small West Hollywood apartment with my husband and toddler, Demi.
 Like everyone, life is busy and I do my best to not lose my mind.
 Seriously, I’ve learned that if you lower expectations, you’ll never be disappointed.
 So sometimes the house is a mess, meals aren’t prepped and life feels out-of-control, but the chaos is wonderful if you let it be.